ubio/protocol/README.md

 Returns `Def` instance belonging to this domain by `key`, or `null` if no such definition exists.

+### async domain.validate(key: String, object: Any): { valid: Boolean, errors: Array? }

+Validates specified `object` against definition JSON schema.

+Definition is resolved by definition `key` within this domain.

+If object is invalid, `errors` will contain an array of errors in AJV-compatible format.

 ### def.validate(object): { valid: Boolean, errors: Array? }

 Validates specified `object` against definition JSON schema.